Undergraduate Teaching Assistantships

 The teaching assistants have given us the feedback that the TAship has helped them with a better grasp of physics besides the intangible satisfaction and pride that they are an integral part of the introductory physics education.

 Teaching assistants take an online (through Blackboard) safety training and need to pass a test after the safety training.
 Applications are available in department office, in lab manuals as well as here.
-Fill out the lab TA application and drop them off in the department office.
+Fill out the lab TA application available in the department's portal, -> link here.